88/mojang-api-docs/src/needs-auth/change-password.md

 **400: Bad Request**

 This status code is returned if the old password provided is invalid, or if you have supplied an invalid JSON body.
-It can also be returned if you are trying to change your account's password without answering the security questions.

 ```json
 // when old password is invalid